Yes, kratom has a high chance of interacting negatively with alprazolam.

 There are no good reasons to mix these substances together.
 Both offer anxiolytic benefits but should be used separately from one another.
 Stacking them together won’t improve the anxiolytic benefits but will dramatically increase the risk of side effects.

-Some people will use kratom for benzodiazepine withdrawal symptoms.
+Some people will use kratom to ease benzodiazepine withdrawal symptoms.

 While there are plenty of anecdotal reports of people doing this successfully, it’s not recommended unless you’ve spoken with a doctor first.
-Benzodiazepine withdrawal can be severe — in some cases even leading to death.
+Benzodiazepine withdrawal can be severe — sometimes even leading to death.
 Hence, medical attention is necessary when detoxing from severe benzo addiction.

-For mild addiction, kratom may be safe but should never be used at the same time as benzos, and there are still significant risks to be aware of.
+For mild addiction, kratom may be safe but should never be used simultaneously as benzos, and there are still significant risks to be aware of.

 Alprazolam was patented in 1971 and approved for usage in the U.S. a decade later.
 It’s a short-acting tranquilizer that’s intended only for short-term usage.